dbt-labs/dbt-external-tables/README.md

 ## Resources

-* [`sample_sources`](sample_sources) for full valid YML config that establishes Snowplow events as a dbt source and stage-ready external table in Snowflake and Spectrum.
+* [`sample_sources`](sample_sources) for full valid YML config that establishes Snowplow events as a dbt source and stage-ready external table in Snowflake and Spectrum, and other sample data sources for BigQuery and Spark.
 * [`sample_analysis`](sample_analysis) for a "dry run" version of the DDL/DML that `stage_external_sources` will run as an operation